To make your ukulele heard at a gig you need two mains things:

 The first thing a beginner uke player wonders about amps is the above question.
 It makes sense since there are tons of electric guitar amps available.
 You might also assume that because both are plugged in with a cable that they react the same.
 Not so.

-An electric guitar amp will work, but it probably won’t give you the best sound possible.
+An electric guitar amp like the Roland Cube will work, but it probably won’t give you the best sound possible.
 This is because the magnetic pickups of an electric guitar output a completely different type of signal from a standard, piezo-equipped ukulele.

 If you plug an acoustic-electric uke into an electric guitar amp, odds are it will sound tinny and harsh.
-A much better bet is an acoustic instrument amp that is purpose-built to accommodate piezo pickups.
+A much better bet is an acoustic instrument amp like the Fishman Loudbox that is purpose-built to accommodate piezo pickups.

 Most acoustic amps you’ll run across are considered “combo” amps.
 This style includes the amplifier circuit and speaker all in the same box – great for portability.

-Sometimes though (especially with high-powered electric guitar or bass amps) you will see a two-piece amp head and speaker cabinet setup.
+Sometimes though (especially with high-powered electric guitar or bass amps) you will see a two-piece amp head (like this) and speaker cabinet (like this) setup.
 One box contains just the amp circuit and controls, the other (known as a speaker cabinet) has one or more speakers.
-A speaker cable provides power from the head to the speaker cabinet.
+A speaker cable provides power from the head to the speaker cabinet and together they make the sound.

 9 times out of 10 a combo amp will be your best bet, but if you’re looking for a unique setup you can check out head/cabinet options for more power, weight, and visuals.
 There are few, if any acoustic instrument specific amp heads on the market, but you could easily use a bass head to get a clean ukulele sound.